DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 issue.
 Furthermore, everything digital requires an array of hardware infrastructures that may involve substantial running costs.

-Wikipedia the paragon of gratis and openness is no exception.
+Wikipedia, the paragon of gratis and openness, is no exception.
 The Wikimedia Foundation relies entirely on donations and could not sustain the notable Wikipedia project without them, despite the fact that all content is user-generated by volunteers.
 The Foundation has firmly